sheilagomes/the-rolling-die/README.md

 # The Rolling Die
-A JS exercise showing a die that "rolls" when clicked
+A JS exercise showing a die that "rolls" when clicked.
+[Click here to see it](https://sheilagomes.github.io/the-rolling-die/.).